pts/pts-xtiny/README.txt

 """"""""""""""""""""""""""""""""""""""""""
 Linux only, and also FreeBSD in Linux emulation mode.

+xtiny is not able to produce .exe files (for Windows) or macOS executables.

 Q5.
 Do the executables link against glibc, eglibc, uClibc, dietlibc?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 No, they link statically against the xtiny libc only, which is included in